 4. What Kind Of Paint Do You Use On Wooden Ceiling Beams?

-You should always go for a durable wood paint like acrylic interior dyes.
+You should always go for durable wood paint like acrylic interior dyes.
 Though oil or water-based paint is okay too, it’ll require you to apply a base layer of paint primer beforehand.

 If you must pick water-based paints, choose latex, which is affordable, relatively easy to apply, and can dry at quite a fast rate.
 Latex is also less likely to fade or yellow, meaning it’s very durable as well.